 Now, let $M\geq 0$.
-We denote by $A_{n}^{\dag}[M]$ the IDLA aggregate obtained, with the same protocol as above, by sending particles from levels $|i|\leq M$ according to the PPP's $(\NN_{i})_{i\in\Z}$ until time $n$.
-As in Section~\ref{subsec:defpoisson}, the random number $N_i=\#\NN_{i}([0,n])$ of particles starting from level $i$ in $A_{n}^{\dag}[M]$ is Poisson with parameter $n$.
-Notice that, conditional on the r.v.'s $N_i=\#\NN_{i}([0,n])$, with $|i|\leq M$, only the order of the particles is changed between the aggregates $A_{n}^{\dag}[M]$ and $A^*_n[M]$.
-A remarkable property of (finite) IDLA aggregates is the so-called \textit{Abelian property}.
-This property claims that the distribution of the aggregate does not depend on the order in which particles are sent (see \cite{DF91}, p.\,3).
-In particular, for each $M\geq 0$, The above equality will be used to derive some properties of $A_n^{\dag}[M]$ from those which deal with $A_n^*[M]$.
-However, the sequences $(A_n^{\dag}[M])_{M\geq 0}$ and $(A_n^{*}[M])_{M\geq 0}$ are not equally distributed.
+We denote by $A_{n}^\dag[M]$ the IDLA {model} obtained, with the same protocol as above, by sending particles from levels $|i|\leq M$ according to the PPP's $(\NN_{i})_{i\in\Z}$ until time $n$.
+As in Section~\ref{subsec:defpoisson}, the random number $N_i=\#\NN_{i}([0,n])$ of particles starting from level $i$ in $A_{n}^\dag[M]$ is Poisson with parameter $n$.
+Notice that, conditional on the r.v.'s $N_i=\#\NN_{i}([0,n])$, with $|i|\leq M$, only the order of the particles is changed between the aggregates $A_{n}^\dag[M]$ and $A^*_n[M]$. {As mentioned above, a remarkable property of (finite) IDLA {models} is the Abelian property}.
+Such a property implies that, for each $M\geq 0$, The above equality will be used to derive some properties of $A_n^\dag[M]$ from those which deal with $A_n^*[M]$.

-One of our motivations to introduce $A^*_n[M]$, and then $A^*_n[\infty]$, is to define a random forest which is stationary w.r.t.\,to vertical translations (see Section~\ref{sec:forest}).
-To get it, it is crucial to base our model on a family of PPP's.
-Indeed, a random forest which would be based only on a family of Poisson random variables and on the same protocol as $A^*_n[M]$ ({\it i.e.} by sending first particles from level $0$, then from level $1$, then from level $-1$, \ldots) is not stationary.

-The aggregates $A_{n}^{\dag}[M]$, with $n,M\geq 0$, are based on the same family of PPP's and on the same random walks.
-The following lemma shows that the sequences $(A_{n}^{\dag}[M])_{n\geq 0}$ (with $M$ fixed) and $(A_{n}^{\dag}[M])_{M\geq 0}$ (with $n$ fixed) are increasing.
+The aggregates $A_{n}^\dag[M]$, with $n,M\geq 0$, are based on the same family of PPP's and on the same random walks.
+The following lemma shows that the sequences $(A_{n}^\dag[M])_{n\geq 0}$ (with $M$ fixed) and $(A_{n}^\dag[M])_{M\geq 0}$ (with $n$ fixed) are increasing.

-\begin{lemma} For any integers $n,M\geq 0$, the following inclusions hold a.s. \begin{enumerate}[(i)] \item $A_{n}^{\dag}[M] \subset A_{n}^{\dag}[M+1]$; \item $A_{n}^{\dag}[M] \subset A_{n+1}^{\dag}[M] $. \end{enumerate} \end{lemma}
+\begin{lemma} For any integers $n,M\geq 0$, the following inclusions hold a.s. \begin{enumerate}[(i)] \item $A_{n}^\dag[M] \subset A_{n}^\dag[M+1]$; \item $A_{n}^\dag[M] \subset A_{n+1}^\dag[M] $. \end{enumerate} \end{lemma}

 \begin{prooft}{Lemma~\ref{lem:inclusion}} First, we prove (i).
 Let